 Some days I long to dive into the sea, while some days I long to get immersed in the eternity of the green hills of Maharashtra!
 But as ironic it sounds!..it indeed is!
 Maharashtra is not always lush and verdant.
 Nature has its own charm of restraining its beauty.
 So exactly that’s what it did this time too!
 In the Clement and refreshing weather of Maharashtra, it appeared all mustard and ochre!(Though this time too, I wouldn’t hesitate to appreciate its surreal beauty!)
 Almost every nook of the state was in a different shade of mustard as if it was just draped in the sand!
-Such was my endeavor this time when I explored parts of Rural Maharashtra!
+Such was my endeavour this time when I explored parts of Rural Maharashtra!
 This post will help you have a virtual tour of Maharashtra in its driest form during the winter months, which quite contradicts to the lush green aspect of it during the monsoons!
 Go have a look!

 Also, read – Maharashtra during Monsoons!

 It was a mild chilly Tuesday morning when I drove 250kms to touch my customized route.
-I drove through the Silvassa-Chisda-Jawhar-Vikramgad route (one of my favorite customized routes!).
+I drove the Silvassa-Chisda-Jawhar-Vikramgad route (one of my favourite customized routes!).
 The reason being, I love this route to the core is because of the rustic and the traditional feel it gives to suffice to my nomadic travel!

 Essential Information –